sinProject-Inc/talk/docs/60-team-sinproject/10-our-policy.md

 - We will engage in enjoyable activities as a team.
 - We will act for the sake of the team and for ourselves.

+## Deadline and Quality

+- We will respect deadlines.
+- We will maintain high quality.

+## Suggestion

+- We will propose new projects.
+- We will actively make suggestions.
+- We will promote improvements.

 ## Growth

 - We will strive for personal growth and continue to learn every day.